 - 3D floor plan: this is a view of the fully furnished layout in 3D to visualize the rooms on a chosen floor of the house, it can also include the deck and the garden.
 This 3D view allows the home buyers to envision the overall project and make sure the proposal matches their needs in terms of design style and volume for each room.

-Floor plans are created with floor plan software and it allows to revise quickly in order to include design changes before creating 3D interior and exterior 3D renderings of the house and main rooms.
+Floor plans are created with floor plan software and it allows rapid revisions that streamline the (inevitable) early-stage design changes before creating 3D interior and exterior 3D renderings of the house and main rooms.